daemonbsd56/nyx/README.md

 This is guide to build Nyx from scratch.

-* Clone this 3 repository needed.
+* Clone this 3 needed repositories.

 		git clone https://github.com/emmett1/scratchpkg # package manager will used with Nyx git clone https://github.com/emmett1/ports      # ports (package's build scripts)